 In 2008-2009 Rachel was seconded to the Royal College of Anaesthetists & the National Patient Safety Agency investigating the feasibility of introducing double checking into anaesthetic practice.
 During this time commencing her PhD investigating safety in anaesthesia and the role systems, technology and culture play.

-Currently Rachel is providing research expertise to the Royal College of Anaesthetists for the process of updating 'Guidelines for the Provision of Anaesthesia Services' so that they fulfil the standard criteria for accreditation by the National Institute for Health and Care Excellence (NICE), the first three chapters have successfully been accredited so far. http://www.rcoa.ac.uk/news-and-bulletin/rcoa-news-and-statements/royal-college-of-anaesthetists-awarded-nice-accreditation
+Currently Rachel is providing research expertise to the Royal College of Anaesthetists for the process of updating 'Guidelines for the Provision of Anaesthesia Services' so that they fulfil the standard criteria for accreditation by the National Institute for Health and Care Excellence (NICE), http://www.rcoa.ac.uk/news-and-bulletin/rcoa-news-and-statements/royal-college-of-anaesthetists-awarded-nice-accreditation

 Narrative Systematic Reviews